tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 ### Assert keyword
 * the assert keyword is only used in debug builds
 * `assert(condition, message)` message is optional
-* If the condition is false then an error message with th
+* If the condition is false then an error with the specified message is generated
+*